cjphawes/green-unity-project-1/README.md

 - A profile page for the volunteer once they've signed up.
 - Favouriting volunteering opportunities, which can then be viewed in your profile section.
 - A log-in feature as well as sign-up so returning users can log in to their profile.
-- Always space for more volunteering opportunities, and with more, a filter element for finding opportunities the user wants more easily.
+- A filtering element for finding opportunities the user wants more easily.
-- A visual map for showing where in the world these opportunities are located.
+- A visual map for showing the user where in the world the opportunities are located.

 ---